Statutory SEND Service

 • support for carers.

-The ICDS education, health, care (EHC) assessment team is responsible for delivering the education, health and care plan statutory duty as detailed in the Children and Families Act 2014 to children and young people with SEND.
+The education, health, care (EHC) assessment, plan and review teams are responsible for delivering the education, health and care plan statutory duty, as detailed in the Children and Families Act 2014, to children and young people with SEND.

-The team manages requests for EHC needs assessments and for the writing of plans describing the statutory education, health and social care provision needed to meet the child or young person's need.
+The team manages requests for EHC needs assessments and for the writing of plans describing the statutory education, health and social care provision needed to meet the child or young person's needs.

-The team will work with the family and child or young person to produce an EHCP detailing the specialist education needs of the child/young person, the provision needed to meet the need and the desired outcomes.
+The team will work with the family and child or young person to produce an EHC plan detailing the specialist education needs of the child/young person, the provision needed to meet the needs and the desired outcomes.
+They will also support with the process of annual reviews.

 Specialist support team